danieruuuuuuuuuu/app-dev/README.md

 My first repository
 ### My Favorite Series
 **To Love Ru** *uncensored*
-> To Love Ru is an anime series that involves highschool students and a bunch of ~~sexually~~ explicit 'accidents' and scenes ( ͡° ͜ʖ ͡°)
+> To Love Ru is an anime series that involves highschool students' slice of life and a bunch of explicit 'accidents' and scenes ( ͡° ͜ʖ ͡°)
 >